GoGoKo699/DCP-challenge/README.md

-The figure includes analytical p_lower and p_upper, one instance of p_clean and one instance of p_error, and 100 trials of p_bit to see the fluctuation. p_bit is identical with p_clean, it is a bitstring simulation instead of a quantum circuit simulation, and much faster.
+The figure includes analytical p_lower and p_upper, one instance of p_clean and one instance of p_error, and 100 trials of p_bit to see the fluctuation. p_bit is identical to p_clean, it is just a bitstring simulation instead of a quantum circuit simulation, and much faster.

 ##### How to cite